 Deactivating a pipeline

-If you won't be using a pipeline any more you can deactivate it from the Recruiting Preferences section of your account.
+If you won't be using a pipeline any more you can deactivate it from the Workflow section of your account.
 Locate the pipeline and click Deactivate to the upper right of it.

 Once the pipeline is deactivated it will not appear for selection when creating a job.